Frequently Asked Questions (FAQ)

 How do you ensure accuracy of the data in the system?

 All of our definitions are provided at the point of entry of all data into the system.
 We ask each winery to verify their data before the submit it each month.
 We go through all data submitted by hand in the setup process and are able to detect any anomalies before the data is submitted to the community.
 More and more of the data we are collecting is an automated feed.
 We are working on automated outlier detections and we do perform periodic reviews of the monthly data as well.
-And finally, if there is a data submission error, somebody in the community
+And finally, if there is a data submission error, Community Benchmark Support may reach out to resolve the error.

 Are we comparing apples to apples?
 Does every winery track it the same?